-Amy Shutt specializes in nature and wildlife photography with a recent focus in photo-documentary projects.
-A formally trained and published photographer, Amy also teaches various photography classes and workshops throughout the United States and in Africa.
-Her interest in foxes and coyotes, background in wildlife rehabilitation, and curiosity about the human and wild animal relationships in our world, brought her to start The Canid Project.
+Amy Shutt specializes in wildlife photography with a focus on conservation story-telling projects.
+A formally trained and published photographer, Amy also leads conservation-based wildlife photography workshops throughout the United States, Canada and Africa.
+Her interest in wild canids, canine domestication, biology, and her curiosity about the human and wild animal relationships in our world, brought her to start The Canid Project.
 She hopes to preserve, educate, and inspire through this endeavor.

 Neil is a conservation photographer, writer, university lecturer and professional wildlife guide.
 His photography has won many awards, including the overall title of European Wildlife Photographer of the Year.
 He focuses his efforts on creating photographs and photo stories that benefit conservation by challenging perceptions of species, increasing people's understanding, inspiring action and increasing funding.
 His most in-depth bodies of work to date include African wild dogs, rhinos and stories from the British countryside, including the badger call debate, foxes and pheasant shooting.
 We are excited to have this talented photojournalist as part of our team! conservationphotojournalism.com

 TIN MAN LEE